axiros/docutools/docs/features/md-replace/index.md

 ## Markdown Replace

-Allows to add replacements into the markdown source, which are replaced by values given by a python module.
+Allows to add replacements into the markdown source, which are replaced by

+- values or
+- function call results,

+given by a hot reloaded configurable python module.

 Usage: :srcref:fn=src/lcdoc/assets/mkdocs/mkdocs.yml,m=lcd-md-replace,t=m

-You set up replacements in a python file (default is: docs/mdreplace.py), which must have a table attribute, either dict or callable.
+You set up replacements in a python file (default is: `docs/mdreplace.py`), which must have a table attribute, either dict or callable.

-When callable and kw args in the signature, it will be called with a lot of context, incl. the mkdocs config and the current line.
-Otherwise it will be simply called.
+When callable it will be called with the mkdocs config and must return a replacement dict.

 ### Features

-- The replace values can themselves be callable, and if so, are called at replacement time with contextual information:
+- The values of the replacement dict can themselves be callable, and if so, are called at replacement time with contextual information:

   ```python